-This week on Homeschool Highschool Podcast: Each Homeschool High Schooler is Unique, Interview with Sue Sobszak.
+This week on Homeschool Highschool Podcast: Each Homeschool High Schooler is Unique, Interview with Sue Sobczak.
 This post is running concurrently on the Ultimate Homeschool Podcast Network.

-Each Homeschool High Schooler is Unique, Interview with Sue Sobszak
+Each Homeschool High Schooler is Unique, Interview with Sue Sobczak

 We met Sue at our beloved 2:1 Conference (a conference for Christian homeschool bloggers) years ago!
 Sue was one of those folks that just instantly becomes a friend.
 She is warm and determined and smiles a lot!